bratzelk/Movie-Info/README.md

     python ./src/main.py -h (help)
     python ./src/main.py -v (version)

-The most important part is the directory where your movies are stored They can be files or folders within that directory
+The most important part is the directory where your movies are stored.
+They can be files or folders within that directory.